splunk/public-o11y-docs/gdi/get-data-in/rum/react/install-rum-react.rst

       # yarn
       yarn add @splunk/otel-react-native

-2. Wrap your entire App component using the library:
+2. Wrap your entire App component using the ``OtelWrapper`` component:

    .. code::